-A small 2019 study found significant differences in the microbial distribution of various taxa from phylum to genus levels between 25 healthy subjects and 29 early RA patients.7 Phylum Bacteroidetes was enriched in early RA patients, while Actinobacteria, including the genus Collinsella, was enriched in healthy subjects.
+A small 2019 study found significant differences in the microbial distribution of various taxa from phylum to genus levels between 25 healthy subjects and 29 early RA patients.9 Phylum Bacteroidetes was enriched in early RA patients, while Actinobacteria, including the genus Collinsella, was enriched in healthy subjects.
 Functional analysis based on clusters of orthologous groups revealed that the genes related to the biosynthesis of menaquinone, known to be derived from gram-positive bacteria, were enriched in healthy subjects, while iron transport–related genes were enriched in early RA patients.
 Genes related to the biosynthesis of lipopolysaccharide, the gram-negative bacterial endotoxin, were enriched in clinically apparent RA patients.11

 More recently, researchers in Japan performed a whole gut virome analysis based on the shotgun sequencing of 476 individuals with RA, systemic lupus erythematosus (SLE), multiple sclerosis (MS), and healthy controls.12 The case-control comparison revealed that crAss-like phages, which are one of the main components of a healthy gut virome, significantly decreased in the gut of the patients with autoimmune diseases, specifically the patients with RA and SLE.
-Multiple bacterial targets of crAss-like phages were identified (e.g., Ruminococcus spp).12 Higher levels of gingival disease and unhealthy oral microbiota are also associated with the early stage of RA.8 Gut bacteria have also been found in the synovial fluid of RA mouse models, suggesting treatment of mucosal surfaces and the microbiome may curtail or affect the development and course of RA.9 This suggests that RA might be avoidable if the signs are recognized early enough and gut health can be restored.10
+Multiple bacterial targets of crAss-like phages were identified (e.g., Ruminococcus spp).12 Higher levels of gingival disease and unhealthy oral microbiota are also associated with the early stage of RA.10,11 Gut bacteria have also been found in the synovial fluid of RA mouse models, suggesting that treatment of mucosal surfaces and the microbiome may curtail or affect the development and course of RA.12 This suggests that RA might be avoidable if the signs are recognized early enough and gut health can be restored.13

-In the video below, IFM educator Robert Rountree, MD, shares how he approaches arthritis, and the importance of assessing the likely cause.
+In the following video, IFM educator Robert Rountree, MD, shares how he approaches arthritis and the importance of assessing the likely cause.